gruns/utilbin/README.md

 pip install furl curio flask docopt
 ```

-Finally, install Utilbin's two build dependencies: a C/C++ compiler toolchain
+Finally, install Utilbin's build dependencies: a C/C++ compiler toolchain and
-and [Emscripten](https://github.com/kripken/emscripten), a toolchain that
+[Emscripten](https://github.com/kripken/emscripten), a toolchain that compiles C
-compiles C and C++ to Javascript, and [browserify](http://browserify.org/), a
+and C++ to Javascript, and [browserify](http://browserify.org/), a Javascript
-Javascript bundler.
+bundler.

 On Debian machines, install a C/C++ compiler toolchain with